AnaMakarevich/goodreads_project/README.md

 <h2>Stage 3: Exploratory analysis and visualisation</h2>

-This stage included makind basic exploratory analysis and making visualisations.
+This stage included making basic exploratory analysis and making visualisations.
 The core notebook for analysis can be found <a href="https://github.com/AnaMakarevich/goodreads_project/blob/master/Data%20analysis.ipynb">here</a>.
-Additional descriptive analysis dedicated to the year the book was first published can be found <a href="https://github.com/AnaMakarevich/goodreads_project/blob/master/Books%20by%20year%20viz.ipynb">here</a>.
+Additional descriptive analysis dedicated to the year the books were first published can be found <a href="https://github.com/AnaMakarevich/goodreads_project/blob/master/Books%20by%20year%20viz.ipynb">here</a>.
-And the summary visualisation that we used for our final slide can be found <a href="https://github.com/AnaMakarevich/goodreads_project/blob/master/Basic%20Analysis%20and%20Data%20Visualisation.ipynb">here</a>.
+The final summary visualisation that we used for our project slides can be found <a href="https://github.com/AnaMakarevich/goodreads_project/blob/master/Basic%20Analysis%20and%20Data%20Visualisation.ipynb">here</a>.